WouterLely/WouterLely/README.md

 ⚡ I turn big-picture visions into working data products and frameworks that actually get adopted, driving business value like Swiss clockwork.
 My craft thrives on co-creation, shared ownership, and making sure strategy doesn’t just sit on a slide deck, it lives, breathes, and delivers.

 🔥 By blending organizational insight with technical sorcery, I help companies move faster, smarter, and leaner.
 Think: efficiency boosts, cost vanishings, revenue growth, and transformations that stick.
 Always with an eye on long-term sustainability and impact.

+## Complexity 🔜 Simplicity
+Complexity isn’t the enemy — unmanaged complexity is.
+In every transformation, things could be braked down simple, then evolve into layers of processes, tools, and dependencies.
+Left unchecked, it becomes a maze.
+That’s why my compass always points to simplicity.
+Every day, week, month, quarter, every year, every evolution of a company, I search for the essence: what adds value, what can be stripped away, and what needs to grow.
+Simplicity isn’t about cutting corners — it’s about _**What could and should we do?**_.
+Like magic, simplicity turns complexity from a burden into an advantage.

 # Tech stack 🛠️